lsst-sqre/gafaelfawr/docs/user-guide/helm.rst

 ##################

 Gafaelfawr is configured as a Phalanx_ application, using the Helm chart in `the Phalanx repository <https://github.com/lsst-sqre/phalanx/tree/main/applications/gafaelfawr/>`__.
-You will need to provide a ``values-<environment>.yaml`` file for your Phalanx environment.
+You will need to provide a :file:`values-{environment}.yaml` file for your Phalanx environment.
-Below are the most-commonly-used settings.

-For a complete reference, see the `Gafaelfawr application documentation <https://phalanx.lsst.io/applications/gafaelfawr/index.html>`__.
-For examples, see the other ``values-<environment>.yaml`` files in that directory.
+For examples, see the other :file:`values-{environment}.yaml` files in that directory.

 In the below examples, the full key hierarchy is shown for each setting.
 For example: